Ravanasura: Plot

 Ravindra "Ravi" is a junior lawyer working under his ex-girlfriend Kanaka Mahalakshmi, who mostly goofs up the cases.
 He is also friends with Kanaka's husband Sekhar, who is the AG of Telangana.
 One day, Harika Talwar, who is the R&D head of Syncox Pharma, asks Ravi to prove her father Vijay Talwar's innocence, as he was framed for the death of Radhakrishna Chennuri, the FDA chairman.
-Ravi investigates the case and finds that there is no concrete evidence against Vijay, such as DNA samples from the crime scene that match Vijay's, but does this to impress Harika and convinces the prosecutor of the same.
+Ravi investigates the case and finds no concrete evidence against Vijay, such as DNA samples from the crime scene that match Vijay's, but does this to impress Harika and convinces the prosecutor of the same.

 However, ACP Hanumanth Rao is asked to lead the investigation into Radhakrishna's death and suspects that Vijay is being framed.
 His team finds a similar case involving a celebrity's death.
 Hanumanth asks Goli Pahelwan, a famed rowdy who was present during the death of the celebrity, to describe what had happened during the night of the murder.
-Pahelwan tells that a man arrived at their house and took the face and body measurements for a statue at Madame Tussauds.
+Pahelwan says a man arrived at their house and took the measurements of the face and body for a statue at Madame Tussauds.
 They discover that the man is Saketh, a prosthetic makeup artist, and track him down to his house.
 When Hanumanth tries to arrest him, Pahelwan arrives and saves him.
 They both drive away and kill DIG Narasimha Murthy.

 It is revealed that Ravi is wearing a prosthetic mask of Pahelwan and was responsible for the murders.
 Ravi kills Harika brutally by wearing the prosthetic mask of Sekhar.
 Then Sekhar gets arrested for murdering Harika.
 Ravi actually met Saketh during a case and was interested in his prosthetic faces.
 Ravi befriended Saketh and kidnapped his girlfriend Jaanu to blackmail him into making prosthetic faces.
 One day, Jaanu tried to flee from Ravi but met with an accident and went into a coma as a result.
-In the present, she wakes up in the hospital, where she tries to get help from doctors and other people but to no avail.
+In the present, she wakes up in the hospital, where she tries to get help from doctors and other people, but to no avail.
 Suspicious of this, Dr. Dinesh informs Hanumanth that Ravi is closely guarding a girl.
 Hanumanth learns that Ravi is responsible for the murders and Saketh was making the prosthetic faces for him as he was being blackmailed.